ehrbase/documentation/source/03_development/08_status_and_metrics/security/index.rst

 ensure not sending the passwords in clear text.
 For Basic Auth encode them into a Base64 string as described here: `EHRbase Security docs <https://github.com/ehrbase/ehrbase/tree/develop/doc/security#basic-auth>`_.

-.. warning:: Base64 encoded strings can be easily decoded and this procedure only prevents your password to be sent in clear text.
-Use a secure mechanism if communication is done over public channels, e.g. outside a trusted VPN environment or secured cloud network.
+.. warning:: All auth methods can be attacked easily if you do not use HTTPS encrypted communication outside trusted networks as internal VPN or secured cloud system networks.
+Ensure to secure your environment properly.

 For OAuth2 methods please configure the auth server appropriate and provide the *Admin*-Role to the user logging in.
 Also check your monitoring and management service manuals how to authorize